 The district includes seven elementary campuses, Bay Colony Elementary, Calder Road Elementary, Hughes Road Elementary, K.E.
-Little Elementary, Lobit Elementary, San Leon Elementary and Silbernagel Elementary, which serve pre-kindergarten through grade three in designated attendance zones.
-Barber Middle School, Dunbar Middle School and Lobit Middle School are home to the district's fourth and fifth grade students.
-Sixth, seventh and eighth grade students attend Kranz Junior High and McAdams Junior High, and Dickinson Junior High, and students in grades 9-12 attend Dickinson High School.
-The Dickinson Continuation Center (DCC) provides students with a non-traditional academic learning environment to earn a high school diploma.
+Little Elementary, Lobit Elementary, San Leon Elementary and Silbernagel Elementary, which serve pre-kindergarten through grade four in designated attendance zones.
+Barber Middle School, Dunbar Middle School and Lobit Middle School are home to the district's fifth and sixth grade students.
+Seventh and eighth grade students attend Kranz Junior High and McAdams Junior High and students in grades 9-12 attend Dickinson High School.
+The Dickinson Continuation Center (DCC) provides students with a nontraditional academic learning environment in order to earn a high school diploma.
 The campus works with students who due to family, work or other issues might not otherwise ever obtain a high school diploma.
-The Dickinson Alternative Learning Center (DALC) serves assigned students.
-The district also offers the Gator Academy, which provides employees with a cost effective daycare option for their children ages six weeks to five years.
+The Dickinson alternative Learning Center (DALC) serves assigned students.
+The district also offers the Gator Academy which provides employees with a costeffective daycare option for their children ages six weeks to five years.

 Dickinson ISD covers 61 square miles, which is much more than the City of Dickinson boundaries.
 The district's boundaries on the north take in portions of Tuscan Lakes on both sides of Highway 96.
-To the south, the district goes all the way to the Gulf Greyhound dog Track on both sides of I-45 and includes the new Tanger Outlet Mall and the new Lago Mar subdivision.
+To the south, the district goes all the way to the Gulf Greyhound Dog Track on both sides of I-45 and includes the new Tanger Outlet Mall and the new Lago Mar subdivision, which will surround the outlet mall.
 Galveston Bay, including the communities of Bacliff and San Leon, is the district's eastern boundary.
 To the west, the district goes up to Cemetery Road and includes all the new communities in the Bay Colony area.